robertmartin8/ReasonableDeviations/_posts/2020-03-25-coronavirus-equity-expectations.md

 # Function to convert a recoupment fraction to growth rate
 def recoup_to_growth(f, drop, g0=0.0552, g=0.0336):
+    # confusingly, I have relabelled g0' as g0.
     return ((1+f*(g0-drop)/(1+drop))*(1+g)**4)**0.25-1

 # Function to value the S&P given drop and recoupment fraction.